-The Clubs and Societies run throughout the year on an ad hoc basis with the conveynors arranging meetings and outings as opportunities arise.
-Many conveynors encourage pupils to take the lead and manage their club or society themsleves.
+The Clubs and Societies run throughout the year on an ad hoc basis with the convenors arranging meetings and outings as opportunities arise.
+Many convenors encourage pupils to take the lead and manage their club or society themselves.

 The Art Society meet each week and focus on students particular passion in Visual Art.
 Expert guidance is offered to artists from Mrs Thorsen.
 Many of the works from the Art Society are exhibited at the school.

 The AV Club is a small group of interested students who assist with the preparation, and running of the Audio/Visual requirements of a vast array of performance, assemblies, and productions throughout the year.
 It is an important group, and a great deal of trust and responsiblity is given to students in the AV team.

 C@ST is the Christian society at school.
 The acronym C@ST refers to Christians-at-school-together.
 It is therefore interdenominational and tries to get Christian pupils from various churches to work together at school.

 Meetings are held at break on Tuesdays.
 Youth leaders from various local churches come in and share with the pupils.
 The committee also arranges various activities to "connect" with the school.
 In addition, there is a Missions Week, and pupils also present Easter Devotions, and other devotions in assembly during the course of the year.

 Teacher in charge: Mr Smit

 Meeting once a week, the sharp minds of a tactical select few are there battling it out in one of the worlds greatest strategic games.
 Arguably recognised as the tool for great thinkers, the Chess Club might be the ideal activity for those students wishing to exercise their minds in a new and exciting way.

 Politicians do it.
 Lawyers do it.
 And, on occasion, even teachers do it.